-2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks Is
+2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks

 Because of his speed and ability to react quickly, the idea of Shaquem Griffin becoming the Seahawks’ ace on special teams cannot be ruled out.
 Griffin is a wrap-around tackler, who rarely missed tackles in college.
 The Seahawks hope that can translate in the NFL.

 How quickly Shaquem Griffin learns the nuances of the Seattle Seahawks’ defensive playbook will determine how much time he sees on the football field as a rookie.
 Griffin has a strong chance of becoming a good football player.
-His feel-good story has a happy middle.